Handy hints on tipping, shopping hours, restaurant etiquette, taxis, transport and more

 Uber exists in many cities.
-There are also some other similar services: LeCab.fr, AlloCab.fr, ChauffeurPrive.fr and some others.
+There are also some other similar services: LeCab.fr, AlloCab.fr, Kapten.fr and some others.
 They have the advantage, compared to Uber, that they allow you to book a car in advance (Uber does not).
 Pricing can be quite different so you might want to check the different services for your specific ride if you are going far.
-They generally work very well.
+They generally work very well and are reliable.

 Shops usually open at 10am and close at around 7pm.
 Sometimes there is a lunch break between 1pm and 2pm (hours vary).
 Specialised food shops may have longer, later lunch break.

 Most shops are open six days a week, Monday to Saturday.
 Saturday has the same hours as weekdays.

 Sundays: Most shops are closed.
 In tourist areas, they may be open and some food and grocery shops are often open on Sunday mornings.
 Bakeries too.
 But don’t count on doing any other shopping on Sundays.
 Unless you go to a Sunday (morning) market.
 But Sunday shopping is slowly getting more common.

 Specialised food shops (butchers, fish etc) are often closed on Mondays.
 Some other shops close on Mondays too.

 So now you know it all.
 Welcome to France on a wine tour with us at BKWine to enjoy some of the world’s finest wine and food.